 In order to support our ever-changing, we will be providing each student (who is in need of technology tools) with a school-owned laptop.
 This site is where you can find the necessary forms and Frequently Asked Questions (FAQs) that will assist in getting your student a device or laptop.
 If you have opted to Bring Your Own Device (BYOD), please be aware that DCSD (and CMS) will not provide any support or repairs to your device.
 If your BYOD is not working, please contact Cresthll Technology Support to check out a CMS-owned device for your home use or contact Julie Bach at firstname.lastname@example.org or 303-387-2800.

 Please click on the icon to the right.

 It is the responsibility of all families and students to read, complete, and sign the accompanying "loaner" agreement.
 Please complete this document and share it back (either scanned and filled in or filled-in directly) to email@example.com.
-Please have this form completed as soon as possible and either emailed in or ready to turn in on the 24th or 25th of August.
+Please have this form completed as soon as possible and either emailed in or ready to turn in prior to August 7th.
 (En Español)